 As the only museum in the world solely dedicated to human rights, no trip to Winnipeg is complete without spending a few hours here.

-When the Canadian Museum For Human Rights first opened up in 2008 it attracted an enormous amount of attention, both for the important content being showcased throughout its levels, and for its cutting-edge architecture.
+When the Canadian Museum For Human Rights first opened up in 2008 it attracted an enormous amount of attention, both for the important content being showcased and for its cutting-edge architecture.

 Its unusual exterior highlights the 4 major landscapes that can be found in Canada, and it has now become a focal point in most of the pictures of Winnipeg that you will see.

-While it’s located in the heart of the city, the land under and around the museum is a historic territory known as Treaty One Land, which has been a meeting place for thousands of years.
+While it’s located in the heart of the city in the Exchange District, the land under and around the museum is a historic territory known as Treaty One Land, which has been a meeting place for thousands of years.

-The journey through the museum is a moving one, and you’ll get to experience why the topic of human rights has been growing in importance over the last century, but also come to understand just how much we’ve improved as a species.
+The journey through the Canadian Museum for Human Rights is a moving one.
+You’ll get to experience why the topic of human rights has been growing in importance over the last century, but also come to understand just how much we’ve improved as a species.

-The Human Rights Museum is one of those places to visit in Winnipeg that will leave a lasting, but wonderful, impression.
+The Canadian Museum for Human Rights is one of those places to visit in Winnipeg that will leave a lasting, but wonderful, impression.
 We highly recommend going on a guided tour.

 2) See The Polar Bears In Assiniboine Park Zoo